-Looking at how religious experiences and the spirituality of religious believers can be interpreted from psychology and psycho-biology.
+Investigating how religious experiences and the spirituality of religious believers can be interpreted from social psychology and psychobiology.

-Exploring different theologically and biblically based principles for spiritual care and Christian counselling.
+Exploring different theologically and biblically based principles for spiritual care and Christian counseling.

-Exploring ways in which spirituality can be conceptualised as a relational process between the supernatural and the religious believer using psychoanalytic theory.
+Exploring ways in which spirituality can be conceptualized as a relational process between the supernatural and the religious believer using psychoanalytic theory.

 Exploring identity formation, faith development, and self-hood through the idea of staying true to self in personality psychology.

-Exploring the different ways in which the African diaspora negotiates their quality of life in relation to their physical health, environmental health, psychological health, and social relationships.
+Exploring the different ways in which the African diaspora in the West negotiates their mental wellbeing and quality of life in relation to a range of confounding factors.

 Exploring the possible links between migration and spirituality within different diaspora and refugee contexts.